Psalm 99 – The Holy God, Present and Revealed

 ii.
 “Men of the world ridiculed ‘the Quakers’ for trembling when under the power of the Holy Spirit; had they been able to discern the majesty of the Eternal they would have quaked also.”
 (Spurgeon)

 c.
-He dwells between the cherubim: The idea is that God is enthroned in His sanctuary.
-It is difficult to say whether the Psalmist had in mind the heavenly sanctuary of God or the earthly representation of it (the tabernacle or temple); both are true and either one fits.
+He dwells between the cherubim: God is enthroned in His sanctuary.
+It is difficult to say whether the psalmist had in mind the heavenly sanctuary of God or the earthly representation of it (the tabernacle or temple); both are true and either one fits.

 2. (2-3) God is present in Zion.

 The LORD is great in Zion,

 And He is high above all the peoples.

 Let them praise Your great and awesome name—